Numerical simulation of solitary gravity waves on deep water with constant vorticity: Conclusions

 \section{Conclusions}

-The existence of solitons on deep water with constant vorticity propagating along the direction of shear was demonstrated earlier \cite{shrira1986nonlinear} in the limit of large wavelengths (i.e., weak dispersion) and small amplitudes.
-It was not investigated whether the solitons retain their properties with decrease of characteristic wavelength and transition to greater amplitudes.
-This question is also related to the problem of the integrability of the exact equations of motion for a flow with constant vorticity.
-The results of numerical simulation presented in this paper show that the fully nonlinear equations of motion allow the existence of solitary wave solutions as well.
-The results also indicate an existence of a limiting value for solitary waves' height, at which excess the waves become unstable.
-The question of whether high-altitude solitary waves are actually unstable, or whether their decay is an artifact of the numerical scheme, requires a separate study.
-Numerical simulation of soliton collisions shows that within the exact equations of motion, unlike the Benjamin-Ono equation, solitons receive a phase shift as a result of the interaction.
-In addition, generation of oscillatory waves package during the collision was observed, which indicates an inelastic character of solitons interaction.
+The existence of solitons on deep water with constant vorticity propagating in the direction of the shear was demonstrated in earlier research (see Shrira \cite{shrira1986nonlinear}) in the limit of large wavelengths (i.e., weak dispersion) and small amplitudes.
+It was unknown whether the solitons retain their properties with decrease in the characteristic wavelength and transition to greater amplitudes.
+The results of the numerical simulations presented in this paper show that the fully nonlinear equations of motion allow the existence of stable solitary waves as well, although the waves exceeding critical wave height become unstable.
+Numerical simulations of solitary wave collisions provide a reliable evidence that within the exact equations of motion, unlike the Benjamin-Ono equation, waves undergo a phase shift as a result of the interaction.
+Despite the fact that generation of oscillatory waves was observed during the collision, solitary wave amplitudes remained close to their initial values; this may indicate that the interaction is almost elastic and an approximate integrable model of this process may exist outside the range of applicability of the Benjamin-Ono equation.